booyaa/booyaa.github.io/blog/2019-0016-aws-devops-pro-certification-cloudformation .md

   - `Resources` - The resources we'll use CloudFormation to provision
   - `Output` - Results from the template, usually fed into another template as `Parameters`.
 - Stack Policy - IAM style policy statement which governs what can be changed and who can change it
 - Intrinsic functions - enables programmability by providing helper functions.

+### Intrinsic functions

+N.B.
+Whilst we're only using YAML as our templating language, we will be using the full function name invocation rather than the short form i.e. `!FunctionName valueToEncode`.
+This is because it's close enough to it's JSON equivalent and should make it easier for you to convert the templates (used in this post) if you prefer JSON.

+- Intrinsic functions - enables programmability by providing helper functions.